MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 You can implement a custom journal for a region if you need to implement a specific workflow pattern within that region.

+> [!NOTE]
-**Note:** The navigation journal can only be used for region-based navigation operations that are coordinated by the region navigation service.
+> The navigation journal can only be used for region-based navigation operations that are coordinated by the region navigation service.
 If you use view discovery or view injection to implement navigation within a region, the navigation journal will not be updated during navigation and cannot be used to navigate forward or backward within that region.

 ### Using the WPF Navigation Framework